Our research is editorially independent but we may earn a commission for purchases made through our links.

 Vancouver, British Columbia, Canada

-Seoul is one of the world’s largest cities, but it offers an unsurpassed experience for all types of travelers and it’s also fairly safe.
+Seoul is one of the world’s largest cities, but it offers an unsurpassed experience for all types of travelers.
 No matter what your budget, you’ll find the perfect option when it comes to accommodations, dining and just about everything else.
 Sampling the fabulous cuisine, particularly Kimchi and Samgyeopsal (grilled beef) is a must.
 A stroll through the beautiful Bukchon historic district, a traditional Korean village set between Gyeongbok Palace, Changdeok Palace and Jongmyo Royal Shrine, offers the chance to experience a 600-year-old urban environment, and the wide range of markets are sure to please shopping enthusiasts.

-While much of Guatemala is impoverished and crime-stricken, the Spanish colonial town of Antigua is a shining exception.
+The Spanish colonial town of Antigua is a shining solo travel destination.
 By staying in the higher-end hotels, particularly the former monasteries, and taking an escorted tour with a guide, you’ll enjoy an extra sense of safety and security.
 Here you can stroll cobble-stoned streets, wander past brightly-colored storefronts, towering cathedrals and tree-lined parks as well as browse outstanding arts and crafts markets.
 You’ll find that this beautiful town is filled with amazingly warm, beautiful people to connect with as well.